dmd-program/dmd-100/projects/narrative/discover_focus_words.md

    * energy
    * labor
 4. Now that you have created three word-pairs, write each one onto a separate journal page.
-   * Imagine it is the year 2047 and an ideal or positive situation has occurred, inspired by the word-pair.
+   * **Imagine it is the year 2047 and an ideal or positive situation has occurred**, inspired by the word-pair.
 Think of one-sentence descriptions to explain the scenario.
-Try to have an inspiration source for your ideas, though you do not need to mention it.
-Inspiration can come from film, books, news, personal experiences, etc. For example, a news article for [drone pizza delivery](https://www.washingtonpost.com/news/innovations/wp/2016/08/25/hungry-your-pizza-drone-will-be-there-in-30-minutes/) might inspire an idea for a fleet of autonomous drones continually powered by the sun that search and report animal poachers to the authorities.
-Write as many responses per word-pairs as you can.
+It is okay to take inspiration for your ideas from current events, film, books, news, personal experiences, etc. Write as many responses per word-pairs as you can.
 Limit yourself to 30 minutes.

 ![](/assets/narrative-discover-wordpairs.jpg)